Olenjan/ItemGenerator/Definitions.md

 		#### Action
-			Movement system - How 'Character(s)' move in the 'Environment' Skill system 	- What 'Skill(s)' there are
-			Combat	system 	- Interaction between 'Player character(s)' and 'Enemy(ies)'
+			Movement system - How 'Character(s)' move in the 'Environment' Skill system 	- What 'Skill(s)' there are and what they do Combat	system 	- Interaction between 'Player character(s)' and 'Enemy(ies)'

 	### Gameplay advanced systems layer
 		Activity 			-
 		Encounter  			-

-...

-## Gameplay Advanced layer definitions
-...

 ## Gameplay definitions (Old)